 The holidays are a time to celebrate the season with family and friends, enjoy family traditions, and indulge in special treats.
 They’re also a time fraught with the potential for mishaps.
-Families need to be aware of risky situations for which to be on alert and have holiday safety tips at the ready.
+Beyond COVID concerns, families need to be aware of risky situations for which to be on alert and have holiday safety tips for 2020 at the ready.

 The beauty of holiday plants and garlands often leads to forgetting — certain holiday plants can be toxic humans and pets.
 Making the toxic list: Holly, Mistletoe, Amaryllis, Jerusalem Cherry, and the Poinsettia.